codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 * Next, create an app in Parse and call it `SimpleChat`.
 Make note of the `Application ID` and `Client Key` values after you have done so.
 * Follow the the steps mentioned under the [[setup|Building-Data-driven-Apps-with-Parse#setup]] guide to create and setup your project in eclipse.
   * Drag the [Parse jars](https://parse.com/downloads/android/Parse/latest) into your `libs` folder
-  * Create a class called `ChatApplication` which extends from `Application`
+  * Create a class called `ChatApplication` which extends from `android.app.Application`
   * In the application, initialize parse with your application id and client key
 * Your application class should look like this after you have performed the above steps:

 ```java